-Kylie Jenner Yells At Kris On ‘KUWTK’ Teaser: ‘Let Me F*cking Live’
+Kylie Jenner Shouts ‘Let Me F*cking Live’ To Mom Kris In New ‘KUWTK’ Teaser

-A new teaser for Season 18 of Keeping Up with the Kardashians showed Kylie Jenner snapping back at mom Kris, who was trying to get her wayward family out the door to make a dinner reservation.
+A new teaser for Season 18 of Keeping Up with the Kardashians showed Kylie Jenner shouting to mom Kris, who was trying to get her wayward family out the door to make a dinner reservation.

 In the sneak preview of the E! show — which dropped on YouTube on Thursday — a party-ready Kylie could be seen taking shots with Kris’ partner, Corey Gamble, in the kitchen of the famous family’s Palm Springs abode.
 However, as the pair enjoyed themselves, Kris was shown waiting by the door dressed in a vibrant coat and appearing annoyed by her youngest child’s antics.

-As her mother nagged at her to hurry up, the makeup mogul bit back.
+As her mother nagged at her to hurry up, the makeup mogul got huffy.

 “Let me f*cking live,” she yelled, before she clinked shot glasses with Corey as the pair toasted “to Kris” and then “to patience.”